Lab Director

 Luis Sandoval-Araujo, B.A.
 (He/Him)

 Luis Sandoval-Araujo (B.A.
-Florida International University) is a first year doctoral student at the EAT lab.
-Prior to joining the EAT Lab, Luis worked on a number of projects at the FIU Center for Children and Families, such as the Mental Health Interventions and Technology program and the Supporting Teens Academic Needs Daily program.
-Luis is primarily interested in how eating disorders and anxiety disorders interact with each other, particularly viewing anxiety as a developmental risk factor or moderating variable in later disordered eating behaviors and cognitions.
-He hopes to eventually pursue a Ph.D. in clinical psychology.
+Florida International University) is a second-year doctoral student in the EAT Lab and former study coordinator for the Predicting Recovery study.
+Prior to joining the EAT Lab, Luis worked on a number of projects at the FIU Center for Children and Families.
+Luis is interested in better understanding the relationship between anxiety and eating disorders, particularly looking at how anxiety contributes to eating disorder development.
+Additionally, he is interested in using computational methods to inform understanding of eating disorder development, diagnosis, and prognosis.
 Outside the lab, Luis enjoys playing music (mostly sad songs on guitar), building computers, and spending quality time with friends.

 Luis Sandoval-Araujo (B.A.
-Florida International University) is a first year doctoral student at the EAT lab.
-Prior to joining the EAT Lab, Luis worked on a number of projects at the FIU Center for Children and Families, such as the Mental Health Interventions and Technology program and the Supporting Teens Academic Needs Daily program.
-Luis is primarily interested in how eating disorders and anxiety disorders interact with each other, particularly viewing anxiety as a developmental risk factor or moderating variable in later disordered eating behaviors and cognitions.
-He hopes to eventually pursue a Ph.D. in clinical psychology.
+Florida International University) is a second-year doctoral student in the EAT Lab and former study coordinator for the Predicting Recovery study.
+Prior to joining the EAT Lab, Luis worked on a number of projects at the FIU Center for Children and Families.
+Luis is interested in better understanding the relationship between anxiety and eating disorders, particularly looking at how anxiety contributes to eating disorder development.
+Additionally, he is interested in using computational methods to inform understanding of eating disorder development, diagnosis, and prognosis.
 Outside the lab, Luis enjoys playing music (mostly sad songs on guitar), building computers, and spending quality time with friends.

 Avantika Kapadia, M.S.
 (She/Her)